pian13131/sngn/OperatingSystem/OS.md

 - Processes are permanent blocked

 - Four conditions
-    - Mutual exclusion : Only one process may use a resource at a 6me
+    - Mutual exclusion : Only one process may use a resource at same time
-    - Hold and wait : Process holds resource while wai6ng for another
+    - Hold and wait : Process holds resource while waitng for another
     - No preemption : Can’t take a resource away from a process
     - Circle wait : The waitng processes form a cycle